 - Once peppers and onions are almost cooked, add drained and rinsed beans and corn to mixture and stir.

 - Once everything is done and cooled, separate into 4-5 different containers with each divided of cauliflower rice, sautéed veggies, and chicken.

 - To make the sauce, add all sauce ingredients to a food processor and blend until smooth.
 Taste and adjust as necessary.
 Add to small containers and drizzle upon eating.

 Feel free to make this recipe your own!
 Not a fan of chicken?
-Swap it out for lean grass-fed beef or go totally veggie!
+Swap it out for beef or go totally veggie!
 Add sliced avocado on top for freshness one day, add salsa the next, add small fresh touches to keep you from getting bored. 🙂 Happy meal prepping!